Ode' Osbourne: Ultimate Fighting Championship

 Osbourne faced Tyson Nam on August 13, 2022 at UFC on ESPN 41.
 He lost the fight via knockout in round one.

 Osbourne was scheduled to face Denys Bondar on February 25, 2023, at UFC Fight Night 220.
 However, Bondar withdrew from the event for undisclosed reasons and he was replaced by Charles Johnson.
 Osbourne won the fight via split decision.

 Osbourne next faced promotional newcomer Asu Almabayev at UFC on ESPN 50 on August 5, 2023.
 He lost the fight via a rear-naked choke submission in the second round.

 Osbourne faced Jafel Filho on March 16, 2024, at UFC Fight Night 239.
 He lost via rear-naked choke submission at the end of the first round.

 Osbourne faced Ronaldo Rodríguez on September 14, 2024 at UFC 306.
 He lost the fight by unanimous decision.

 Osbourne faced promotional newcomer Luis Gurule on April 5, 2025 at UFC on ESPN 65.
 He won the fight by technical knockout in the second round.
 This fight earned him another Performance of the Night award.

-Replacing Park Hyun-sung, Osbourne stepped in on short notice to face Steve Erceg in a bantamweight bout on August 9, 2025, at UFC on ESPN 72.
+Replacing Park Hyun-sung, Osbourne stepped in on short notice to face former UFC Flyweight Championship challenger Steve Erceg in a bantamweight bout on August 9, 2025, at UFC on ESPN 72.
 He lost the fight by unanimous decision.

+Osbourne faced Alibi Idiris on February 21, 2026 at UFC Fight Night 267.
+The bout was originally a unanimous decision (29–28, 30–27, 30–27) win for Idiris..
+However, on March 31, 2026, it was reported that the result was overturned to a no contest after Idiris tested positive for hydrochlorothiazide.

+Osbourne was scheduled to face Cody Durden on July 11, 2026 at UFC 329.
+However, Osbourne had to withdraw due to an undisclosed injury and was replaced by Alessandro Costa.